donielw/switchstory/README.md

-once opon a time there was a worm named mister dinkles. all mister dinkles knew how to say was meep.
+Once opon a time, there was a worm named Mister Dinkles.
+All Mister Dinkles knew how to say was meep.
+One day, Mister Dinkles entered a worm fashion show.
+He had to design all his own worm fashions.